Bilawal doubts govt ability to legislate on COAS tenure

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUZAFFARABAD: The Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari on Saturday cast doubt on the federal government’s ability to legislate on the army chief’s extension within the six-month timeframe granted by the Supreme Court.
+MUZAFFARABAD: PPP Chairman Bilawal Bhutto Zardari on Saturday cast doubt on the federal government’s ability to legislate on the army chief’s extension within the six-month timeframe granted by the Supreme Court.

 The apex court, earlier this week, allowed the government conditional permission to extend Chief of the Army Staff (COAS) General Qamar Javed Bajwa’s tenure by six months, provided that it legislates on the matter during the given time period.